origadmin/webui/.github/ISSUE_TEMPLATE/support-question.md

 ---
 name: "\U0001F917 Support Question"
 about: "If you have a question \U0001F4AC, please check out our Slack or StackOverflow!"
-title: ''
+title: ""
-labels: 'i: question, i: needs triage'
+labels: "i: question, i: needs triage"
-assignees: ''
+assignees: ""
 ---